Sunny Portugal: A gateway to Europe's medical pot market

-CANTANHEDE, Portugal, April 24 (Reuters) - Famous for its roasted suckling pig and wines, the Portuguese city of Cantanhede now hosts the country’s first medical cannabis production farm - a budding European hub of efforts to meet growing demand for the flowering herb.
+CANTANHEDE, Portugal (Reuters) - Famous for its roasted suckling pig and wines, the Portuguese city of Cantanhede now hosts the country’s first medical cannabis production farm - a budding European hub of efforts to meet growing demand for the flowering herb.

 Portugal’s California-like weather caught the eye of Canada-based Tilray as its CEO Brendan Kennedy roved around Europe from 2015 to 2017 in search of the perfect spot for a new production site.